 - Pray.
-Pray for wisdom with your finances.
+Pray for wisdom for your finances.
 Pray for strength to fight temptation with spending.
 Ask your friends, family, and church family to pray with you.

-For those curious as to what we bought this week I got groceries again and then we spent money on Dog Food, my daughter’s socks and gas.
-Next week I will need Toilet Paper for sure!
+I got groceries again for those curious as to what we bought this week, and then we spent money on Dog Food, my daughter’s socks, and gas.
+So next week I will need Toilet Paper for sure!

 Frozen 5 pack socks $4.49 from Walmart.
 I spent $20 on a tank of gas at Tops- I had $0.40/ off a gallon.